devitorone/devitorone/README.md

 I'm Vitor, a student.
 To learn is to live.

 Also, I need a Job.
 Hire me, mf.
-I'll get it done.
+I dare you.
+I double dare you, mf!

 [![Vitor's GitHub stats](https://github-readme-stats.vercel.app/api?username=devitorone)](https://github.com/devitorone/github-readme-stats)